July Birthstone

 Common imitations include red spinel, garnet, tourmaline, and red glass.
 Glass imitations often show curved gas bubbles and swirl marks under magnification, while natural ruby inclusions are angular or threadlike.
 Synthetic rubies, including flame-fusion and flux-grown stones, can be chemically identical to natural ruby, so separation requires gemological testing.

-A reputable lab certificate from an independent gemological lab, or a reputable lab is the most reliable check for any ruby over about one carat.
+A certificate from an independent gemological lab is the most reliable check for any ruby over about one carat.

 Practical at-home checks include a hardness test (genuine ruby will scratch quartz easily), a fluorescence check (most Burmese rubies glow red under long-wave UV, while most basalt rubies from Thailand and Australia do not), and a careful look at color under different light sources.